The Naked Jungle: Plot

+Christopher remains cold, rebuffing all her attempts to make friends with him.
+There is a strong sexual tension, with Christopher making one clumsy, forceful advance one evening when drunk.
+When Joanna rebuffs his demanding embrace, Christopher declares that the marriage will not work, and she must leave.
+Boldly Joanna expresses that she realizes his rejection is due to insecurity at his lack of sexual experience.
+Christopher admits that he has neither frequented brothels nor exploited native women, as most planters do.

+As Joanna awaits the boat to take her back to the United States, the Commissioner arrives to visit and informs Christopher that a 30-mile-wide swath of army ants, known as marabunta, is headed in their direction.
+Though there has been a mutual softening of their relationship, Christopher decides to take Joanna to a port where she can catch an earlier boat for her own safety.
+When native workers begin to desert the plantation, Joanna refuses to leave, telling Christopher that none of his workers will stay if they see his wife desert.
+Impressed by her shrewdness and determination, Christopher expresses admiration for her courage, warning her that she will need it if she stays.

+Instead of evacuating, Christopher resolves to make a stand against this indomitable natural predator.
+Joanna joins the fight to save the plantation.
+The ants take several days to arrive and during that time their joint effort brings the couple closer, with respect and love beginning to blossom.
+Christopher resorts to blowing up a timber dam to flood his own estate, washing the ants away.
+Alive together amid the ruined plantation, Christopher and Joanna resolve to reclaim the plantation and rebuild a life together.

 Cast

 Production

 In November 1952, George Pal announced he would adapt the short story "Leiningen Versus the Ants" into a feature film, with Philip Yordan to write the screenplay.

 In March 1953, Charlton Heston was announced as the male lead.
 In May 1953, Teddi Sherman was reportedly working on the script.
 The screenplay was co-written by Ranald MacDougall and the blacklisted writer Ben Maddow.

 William Conrad, who had starred as Leiningen in adaptations of Stephenson's story for the radio programs Escape and Suspense, appears in the film as the district commissioner (this was announced in July 1953).

 The unique "sound" of the ants devouring everything in their path was created by swirling a straw in a glass of water with crushed ice, which was then amplified.
 Much of the Rio Negro (Amazon) jungle riverscape, as well as the bridge dynamiting and sluice scenes, are second-unit stock footage shot in Florahome, Florida.